mdot2x3/tomato-plant-health-identifier/README.md

 4. **Add your trained model:**

-   - Place your `.h5` model file in the project root.
-This project uses the included ResNet50 transfer learning model `transfer_learning_model_saved.h5`.
+   - Place your `.tflite` model file in the project root.
+This project uses the included ResNet50 transfer learning model `transfer_learning_model.tflite`.
+   - If you need to convert a Keras `.h5` model to TFLite, use the provided `convert_to_tflite.py` script.

 5. **Add sample images (optional but recommended):**
    - Place images you want available in the dropdown inside the `static/sample_images/` directory.